 Adapted Driving Services

-Working, going to school, shopping, visiting friends running errands - transportation is an important part of daily life.
-For people with disabilities, the need for transportation does not change, but the way they travel may be different.
+Working, going to school, shopping, visiting friends, running errands - transportation is an important part of daily life.
+For people with disabilities, such as spinal cord injury, brain injury, and other neurological issues, the need for transportation does not change, but the way they travel may be different.

-Shepherd Center helps clients and their families evaluate, prepare for and utilize transportation options available to them.
+Shepherd Center helps clients and their families evaluate, prepare for and utilize transportation options available to them after experiencing a loss in mobility.
 Staff members address safety and accessibility issues, as well as the unique transportation concerns of those who use power wheelchairs.